hungngocphat01/AboutThisMc/README.md

-# About this fake Mac
+# About This (fake) Mac

-The "About this Mac" that most macOS rices miss.
+A highly customizable "About this Mac" that is missing in most macOS rices.

 <center>
 <img src="first-preview.png" style="max-height:100px;"/>